 Cairo is a very small city located in the state of Illinois.
 With a population of 2,467 people and two constituent neighborhoods, Cairo is the 432nd largest community in Illinois.
-Cairo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Cairo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Cairo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cairo are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cairo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cairo is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cairo who work in sales jobs (12.43%), maintenance occupations (12.30%), and healthcare suport services (10.86%).
+There are especially a lot of people living in Cairo who work in sales jobs (16.38%), personal care services (8.74%), and law enforcement and fire fighting (7.16%).

 For a small city, Cairo has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Cairo exists, and local transit is helping to meet that need.

 Cairo is a very ethnically-diverse city.
 The people who call Cairo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cairo residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Cairo include Irish, African, English, and Dutch.
+Important ancestries of people in Cairo include Irish, English, Dutch, and African.

 The most common language spoken in Cairo is English.
 Other important languages spoken here include Hebrew and Spanish.